tkfernlabs/slack-clone-app-v2/CRITICAL_ISSUES_TO_FIX.md

 ---

-## Issue 19: Mobile Responsiveness Not Tested 📱 MEDIUM
+## Issue 19: Mobile Responsiveness Partially Working 📱 MEDIUM
-**Severity**: MEDIUM - Important for real-world use **Status**: NOT TESTED
+**Severity**: MEDIUM - Important for real-world use **Status**: ⚠️ TESTED - PARTIALLY WORKING

 ### Description
-Application tested only on desktop browser.
-Mobile experience unknown.
+Application tested on mobile viewport (320x480).
+Some responsive behavior but critical UX issues.

-### Needs Testing
+### Test Results
-- Does it work on mobile browsers?
+- ✅ Messages display correctly on mobile
-- Is the UI responsive?
-- Are touch interactions working?
+- ✅ Message input field works
-- Is text readable on small screens?
+- ✅ Text is readable on small screens
+- ✅ Reactions display properly
+- ❌ **CRITICAL**: Sidebar hidden on mobile with NO way to access it
+- ❌ No hamburger menu or navigation toggle
+- ❌ Cannot switch between channels or workspaces on mobile
+- ❌ Cannot access channel list on mobile

+### What's Needed
+- Add hamburger menu button for mobile
+- Make sidebar slide-in/slide-out on mobile
+- Add mobile navigation for channel/workspace switching
+- Test touch interactions for emoji reactions
+- Optimize spacing and sizing for mobile

 ### Priority
-**MEDIUM** - Many users will access from mobile
+**MEDIUM** - Works for viewing but can't navigate between channels

 ---